lua-rocks/luapi/README.md

 **Example**:
-The markup used in this file requres escape symbols to generate the outputs properly:
+The mark-up used in this file requires escape symbols to generate the outputs properly:
 - Where **()** with **start** or **end** can be used to escape block comments open and close.
 - Angled brackets are escaped with \\< and \\>